9 Child Bedwetting Causes (Psychological & Physical)

 This post may contain affiliate links and we may earn commissions when you make a purchase through these links (at no extra cost to you).
 See our disclosure policy for more details.

 You’re here because your child is wetting the bed, and you’re at your wits’ end!
-I hear ya, and I’m here today to talk about possible bedwetting causes so you can figure out what’s going on.
+I hear ya, and I’m here today to talk about possible bedwetting causes (psychological and physical) so you can figure out what’s going on.

 Once you know WHY your kiddo’s having so many accidents at nighttime, you can move forward with a solution.

 Often, bedwetting can be resolved without medicine, especially in younger kids who are still in the potty training process.